 1794 on the Wilderness Road

-Author note: In 1794, when Kate Gruener’s father is ready to move the family farther west into the wilderness to farm untouched land, Kate is eager to live out her own story of adventure like he did during the War for Independence and to see untamed lands.
+Book Review: In 1794, when Kate Gruener’s father is ready to move the family farther west into the wilderness to farm untouched land, Kate is eager to live out her own story of adventure like he did during the War for Independence and to see untamed lands.
 And she sets her sights on learning more about their scout, Thomas Bledsoe.
 Thomas’s job is to get settlers safely across the Kentucky Wilderness Road to their destination while keeping an ear open for news of Shawnee unrest.
 But naïve Kate’s inquisitive nature could put them both in the middle of a rising tide of conflict.
 Is there more to Thomas’s story than he is willing to tell?
 Is there an untapped courage in Kate that can thwart a coming disaster?

-My review: Another “descendant” of a fictional “Daughter of the Mayflower.”
+My Thoughts: Another “descendant” of a fictional “Daughter of the Mayflower.”
 Another compelling story about the settling of a young nation, this time a family wanting safe travel across the Wilderness Road.
 Their scout has a fascinating connection with the Shawnee in the area, which leads to poignant twists to this love story.
 The book opens with the Lytton “family tree.”
 It closes with an Author’s Note about research that went into the story, a Historical Note (which led me to order a copy of the memoirs of a man who had been taken captive by Native Americans as a child), as well as Bibliography.

 The Liberty Bride

-Author note: A trip home from England to Maryland in 1812 finds Emeline Baratt a captive on a British warship and forced to declare her allegiance between the British and Americans.
+Book Description: A trip home from England to Maryland in 1812 finds Emeline Baratt a captive on a British warship and forced to declare her allegiance between the British and Americans.
 Remaining somewhat politically neutral on a ship where her nursing skills are desperately needed is fairly easy—until she starts to have feelings for the first lieutenant who becomes her protector.
 However, when the captain sends her and Lieutenant Owen Masters on land to spy, she must choose between her love for him and her love for her country.

-My review: “Proper ladies don’t spy,” but Emeline isn’t exactly a proper lady, but she was caught in a challenging chunk of American history aboard her father’s ship returning from England, which was captured by the British, with whom America was at war.
+My Thoughts: “Proper ladies don’t spy,” but Emeline isn’t exactly a proper lady, but she was caught in a challenging chunk of American history aboard her father’s ship returning from England, which was captured by the British, with whom America was at war.
 Much of the story takes place on the ship, with other characters with varying loyalties.
 The book begins with the family tree, tying this story to the rest in “The Daughters of the Mayflower” series.
 At the back are a short Author’s Historical Note and a Bibliography, which I always enjoy.

 The Alamo Bride